reasonml/reason/FUTURE.md

 - `!` is now the logical negation.
 It was `not` previously.
 - dereference was `!`.
 Now it's ...
 - string concat is now `++` instead of the old `^`
+- labeled argument with type now has punning!